datta-agni/Pycodes/README.md

 # Python Codes:

 **All the codes I write as a student in python.
-Can be re-used and reffered to by beginners to python.**
+Can be re-used and referred to by beginners to python.**